MarisaKirisame/DefComBlog/Calculator.md

 ## Challenge

 - 0: rewrite LExpr's compile to generate python code instead of java code.
-When you do that, of the three language (Calculator, Java, Python), which are the Meta-Language, and which are the Object-Language?
+When you do that, of the three languages (Calculator, Java, Python), which are the metalanguage, and which are the objectlanguage?
-- 1: Introduce Minus, and Divide, and think about what simp() rule there are.
+- 1: Introduce Minus, and Divide, and think about what simp() rules there is.
 Is `(a + b) - b -> a` a good rule?
 What about `(a / b) * b -> a` and `(a * b) / b -> a`?
 How about `a * 2 -> a + a`?
 Mult is more expensive so we want to do + instead, right?
--  2: look at the code that generate the Expr that represent sum of resulting matrix multiplication.
+-  2: look at the code that generates the Expr that represents the sum of resulting matrix multiplication.
 Try to understand it, and modify it so it return the sum of resulting matrix multiplication, but with each element squared.
 LExpr.eval() it.
 Is it about as fast as the code, unchanged, as the bottleneck is in the matrix multiplcation, not the squaring/summing?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MjY1NzU0OSwtMTQ3NDMzMDExNCwtNT
+eyJoaXN0b3J5IjpbMjA5NTA2ODUxNiwtMTQ3NDMzMDExNCwtNT
 Y4OTA1NzY5LC0xMjIxNjAzNzEwLDgyNTgzMDU5OCw5MTAxMDA3
 MDUsLTE4NzAxNzQ4MTMsLTEzNTk0NjgwNjIsNTc4NDU2NzYzLC
 0xNTQxNTM5MjUwLDMyNTE0ODY5LC02MTk5NDU1MjUsMjExODk4